 The following types of organisations are liable for corporation tax:

-Once a company has registered with Companies House and commenced business (which includes buying, selling, advertising, renting a property and employing people), it must register for corporation tax within three months.
+Once a company has registered with Companies House and started doing business (which includes buying, selling, advertising, renting a property and employing people), it must register for corporation tax within 3 months.
 Late registration may incur a penalty.

 Companies can register for corporation tax online using their Unique Taxpayer Reference (UTR).
 They will also need the company registration number, the date on which they commenced business and the date to which their annual accounts are made up.